 It really intrigued me learning about the way in which Laurel related to them in life and in some cases in death.

-Not all of the letters Laurel writes are sad, throughout the story she is blessed to meet some wonderful friends in the form of Hannah, Natalie, Tristan, Kristen and Sky, all of whom bring their own stories and experiences for Laurel to share.
+Not all of the letters Laurel writes are sad.
+Throughout the story she’s blessed to meet some wonderful friends in the form of Hannah, Natalie, Tristan, Kristen and Sky.
+All of whom bring their own stories and experiences for Laurel to share.

 A thought provoking debut, that is both haunting and beautiful in it’s telling!